lkwilson/sys-config/networking.md

 Google the name from lsusb or lspci followed by linux driver.
 Hopefully, someone has something helpful to you.

-# `dhcpcd` service

-`systemd-networkd` configures the interface to use dhcp, I think `dhcpcd` actually does the dhcp client work.
-For that reason, don't disable this service.

 # Sources: